nsbgn/pandoc.mk/README.md

 In short, the recipe `find`s Markdown documents under the source directory and, using `pandoc`, produces the corresponding HTML document under the destination directory.
-Any image or other resource referenced in that source file will also be created at the destination if a suitable recipe is found.
-With the appropriate configuration, the results are then uploaded using `lftp` or `rsync`.
+Note that, upon running `make` a second time, any image or other resource referenced in the source file will also be created at the destination, if a suitable recipe was found.
+With the appropriate configuration, the results can be uploaded by calling `make upload` (using `lftp` or `rsync`).